alexjoverm/v-lazy-image/README.md

 # v-lazy-image

-A Vue.js component to lazy load an image automatically when it enters the viewport using using the Intersection Observer API.
+A Vue.js component to lazy load an image automatically when it enters the viewport using the Intersection Observer API.

 **Play with the demo**